 WHERE TO GO FISHING IN BRITISH COLUMBIA

 BC’s Coastal geography, combined with it’s numerous freshwater lakes makes it a top-fishing destination.
 Whether you’re a beginner looking for a laid-back day at a local fishing hole, or a seasoned angler in search deep sea fishing adventure, you’re sure to find exactly what you’re looking for.

 For supreme freshwater fishing, within a few hours of Vancouver, make your way to Squamish River – one of BC’s top spots for wild steelhead.
 You’ll also find a variety of salmon, depending on the time of year.

 For ocean fishing, catch the ferry out to Vancouver island.
-You can charter a boat straight from Victoria Harbour for the opportunity to reel in some serious fish, including halibut and salmon.
+You can charter a boat straight from Victoria Harbour.
+Take the opportunity to reel in some serious fish, including halibut and salmon.

 Trust us, fishing in BC is where it’s at!
-To get where you’re going, use Discover Boating’s Marina and Boat Launch finder, and before you cast a line, be sure to read and understand BC’s Freshwater Fishing Regulations and Offshore Fishing Regulations.
+To get where you’re going, use Discover Boating’s Marina and Boat Launch finder.
+Before you cast a line, be sure to read and understand BC’s Freshwater Fishing Regulations and Offshore Fishing Regulations.
 British Columbia is an angler’s paradise with freshwater and offshore fishing opportunities for sturgeon, salmon and trout!
 So get out there and reel em’ in!